Skip to main content

 Published 18/05/2023

 In the spirit of reconciliation, MIGAS Apprentices & Trainees acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.
-We pay our respect to their Elders past and present and emerging, and extend that respect to all Aboriginal and Torres Strait Islander peoples today.
+We pay our respect to their Elders past and present, and extend that respect to all Aboriginal and Torres Strait Islander peoples today.